azeezsanya/azeezsanya.github.io/about.md

 Customer segenemtation and Customer Lifetime value prediction

 ### Completed project
-Topic Modelling and Sentiment Analysis of Luxury cars Reviews using LDA and gensim
+NLP Topic Modelling and Sentiment Analysis of Luxury car Reviews using LDA and gensim

 ### Contact me